gabholli/Appointment_Scheduler/README.txt

     three different reports

      - The first report allows the user to filter appointments by the associated contact.
-Select the desired contact from the drop down menu and the the table will automatically sort
+Select the desired contact from the drop-down menu and the table will automatically sort

      - The second report allows the user to see how many appointments are available,